nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 **Implementation**

-The following steps explains the sequence diagram shown above:
+The following steps explains the sequence of events:

 1. The user enters `list patient`.